Charitable Giving Service Disclosure

 Betterment does not provide tax advice.
 Donors should consider consulting their tax and/or legal advisors before initiating donations.

-Betterment provides clients the opportunity to donate appreciated shares with long-term capital gains from the donor’s Betterment Account to a select number of charitable organizations.
+Betterment provides clients the opportunity to donate appreciated shares with long-term capital gains from the donor’s Betterment Account (other than shares in the donor’s account that are held in mutual funds) to a select number of charitable organizations (and also facilitates donations to a donor-advised fund called Daffy, as described below).

 Donors should be aware that there may be small discrepancies between the requested dollar value of a donation and the value of the deduction reported on the tax receipt Betterment provides.
 The value of the deduction is the fair market value of the shares on the date the donation is completed, which is calculated by averaging the highest and lowest values at which the shares trade over the course of that day.
 That value may differ from the value of the shares at the time a donor initiates the donation.